MrVPlusOne/STEADY/README.md

 include("scripts/train_models.jl") # this starts the training
 ```

-We also produce the following scripts to reproduce our paper results:
+We also provide the following scripts to reproduce our paper results:

 - [baseline_experiments.jl](scripts/experiments/baseline_experiments.jl): Corresponding to the "Main results" Section of the paper.
 - [obs_noise_variation.jl](scripts/experiments/obs_noise_variation.jl): The "Impact of Observation Noise" Section.